derivexyz/v1-core/docs/contracts/optionmarket.md

 - `amount`: The amount the user has requested to trade.

-### Function `_doTrade(struct OptionMarket.OptionListing listing, struct OptionMarket.OptionBoard board, struct OptionMarket.Trade trade, struct LyraGlobals.PricingGlobals pricingGlobals) → uint256 internal`
+### Function `_doTrade(struct IOptionMarket.OptionListing listing, struct IOptionMarket.OptionBoard board, struct IOptionMarket.Trade trade, struct ILyraGlobals.PricingGlobals pricingGlobals) → uint256 internal`

 Determine the cost of the trade and update the system's iv/skew parameters.